-Case: Ana, a 40-year-old female came in to the Emergency Room complaining of vaginal bleeding.
+Case: Ana, a 40-year-old female came into the Emergency Room complaining of vaginal bleeding.
 She has been known to be pregnant for 5 weeks.
 The doctor assessed her noting for her last menstrual period and indicated an internal examination.

 A complete abortion was the diagnosis of the doctor.
 Ana and her husband grieve for the loss of their first baby.
 No previous medications or plans for abortion were gathered.

 This is an example of spontaneous abortion.
-Sometimes called miscarriage, it is further defined as pregnancies that did not reach the 20th week of gestation.
+Sometimes called a miscarriage, it is further defined as pregnancies that did not reach the 20th week of gestation.
 There are different cases of spontaneous abortion:

 - Complete abortion – products of conception were expelled from the body completely.
-It is important to note that the term “products of conception” is used to describe the blood vessels, sac and initial parts of the fetus.
+It is important to note that the term “products of conception” is used to describe the blood vessels, sac, and initial parts of the fetus.

 - Incomplete abortion – some products of conception remained in the body.
 Completion curettage may also be indicated in order to remove the tissues from the uterus.
 If left untreated, this may be a source of generalized infection.